National Patient Group Directions and Medicines Policies

 We want all NHS services where medicines are used to know about the Medicines Governance Do Once Programme.
 We are therefore providing current information and transparency on the development and publication of national medicines governance documentation.

-The MGDO Secretariat has developed a system to produce PGDs and guidance documents as part of a three year rolling programme.
+The MGDO Secretariat has developed a system to produce PGDs and guidance documents.

 The proposal paper submitted to the RMOC, the MGDO Secretariat Terms of Reference, the Governance Structure, the MGDO PGD process, and a Position Paper written in January 2019 can all be accessed below.